MicrosoftDocs/cloud-adoption-framework/docs/strategy/mission-objectives.md

 ### Mission statement

-A mission statement helps you anchor your objectives and key results to your organization's overall business mission.
+A mission statement helps you align your objectives and key results to your organization's overall business mission.

 To help you derive a statement for your business, consider these initial questions: